Reverse Shoulder Replacement

 Recovery Timeline

-• No active lifting or resistance with the operated arm
+• Avoid lifting and pushing with the operated arm

-• Continued improvement in strength through the first year
+• Continued strength gains through the first year

-• Long-term activity restrictions—particularly heavy resistance overhead loading—help protect implant longevity
+• Heavy resistance overhead loading is generally avoided long-term to protect implant longevity

 Outcomes